pydata/xarray/doc/faq.rst

 not be allowed to get in the way.

-What other NetCDF related Python libraries should I know about?
+What other netCDF related Python libraries should I know about?
 ---------------------------------------------------------------

-`netCDF4-python`__ provides a lower level interface for working with NetCDF and OpenDAP datasets in Python.
-We use netCDF4-python internally in xray, and have contributed a number of improvements and fixes upstream. xray deos not yet support all of netCDF4-python's features, such as writing to NetCDF groups or modifying files on-disk.
+`netCDF4-python`__ provides a lower level interface for working with netCDF and OpenDAP datasets in Python.
+We use netCDF4-python internally in xray, and have contributed a number of improvements and fixes upstream. xray deos not yet support all of netCDF4-python's features, such as writing to netCDF groups or modifying files on-disk.

 __ https://github.com/Unidata/netcdf4-python